-On behalf of all normal people out here who occasionally allow a pretzel (or a rice cake) to pass their lips, thank you, Emily for reminding Cleveland Clinic dietitians how NOT to motivate behaviour change.
+On behalf of all regular people out here who occasionally allow a pretzel (or a rice cake) to pass their lips, thank you, Emily for reminding Cleveland Clinic dietitians how NOT to educate the public or to motivate behaviour change.

-(Kristin, by the way, also mentions on her website that she serves on the advisory board for the Dr. Oz Show, which is not something you’d think a registered dietician would want to brag about, considering his quackery topics like (seriously!)
+(Kristin, by the way, also mentions on her website that she serves on the advisory board for the Dr. Oz Show, which is not something you’d think a professional registered dietician would want to brag about, considering his embarrassing quackery topics like (seriously!)
 “Six Super Foods That Will Save Your Marriage!”
-(For a brilliant takedown of a once-respected cardiac surgeon-turned-TV-ratings hog, watch Senator Claire McCaskill’s withering dissection of his unfortunate promotion of diet scams and “miracle fat-burner in a bottle” craziness).
+(For a brilliant take on a once-respected cardiac surgeon-turned-TV-ratings hog, watch U.S. Senator Claire McCaskill’s withering dissection of his unfortunate promotion of diet scams and “miracle fat-burner in a bottle” craziness).

 But I digress.

-As I once wrote here, researchers in the field of behaviour change and goal-setting theory tell us that the most effective goals are indeed ones that move you toward a particular objective (approach goal) rather than away from something you’re trying to avoid (avoidance goal).
+As I once wrote about here, social scientists in the field of behaviour change and goal-setting theory tell us that the most effective goals are indeed ones that move you toward a particular objective (approach goal) rather than away from something you’re trying to avoid (avoidance goal).

-Any “expert” who tells you that your only option is to STOP doing whatever it is they want you to stop doing (like eating a NEVER food!), is unlikely, in fact, going to convince you by nagging – because that’s an avoidance goal.
+Any “expert” who tells you that your only option is to STOP doing whatever it is they want you to stop doing (like eating a NEVER food!), is unlikely going to convince you by nagging – because that’s an avoidance goal.

 This concept of approach/avoidance goals is critically important for those living with chronic illness like heart disease.
 Such a diagnosis can mean we encounter a wall of new rules to live by, during a time when we’re already reeling from trying to make sense of something that makes no sense.
 We now hear a list of new rules that can sound ominously like:

-I remember sitting in at the back of a lecture hall listening to a talk directed at recently diagnosed heart patients.
+I remember sitting in at the back of a lecture hall listening to a talk directed at recently diagnosed heart patients and their families.
 A lovely middle-aged woman sat directly in front of me.
-Before the lecture started, I had the chance to chat briefly with this woman, who told me she was scared to death since being diagnosed with heart disease.
+Before the lecture started, I’d had the chance to chat briefly with this woman, who told me she was scared to death since her heart attack.
 Since that diagnosis, she had dutifully stopped smoking (a pack-a-day habit over the past 35 years), stopped adding salt to her food, and stopped her evening gin and tonics with her husband before weekend dinners.
-She’d also been having a lot of trouble getting her new cardiac meds straight so far (take this pill twice a day, these two pills three times a day, and these three pills once a day).
+She’d also been having a lot of trouble getting her new cardiac meds straight so far (take these pills twice a day, these pills once a day).
 She looked miserable and scared.

 I wish that, instead of going on (and on) about his own enthusiastic embrace of vegan life, the speaker had suggested instead something more doable – like try a Meatless Monday.
 That would have been an approach goal.